IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 Sensitivity

-The Group has carried out sensitivity analyses on the reasonably possible changes in key assumptions in the impairment tests for (a) each group of cash-generating units to which goodwill has been allocated and (b) for its portfolio of store cash-generating units.
+The Group has carried out sensitivity analyses on the reasonably possible changes in key assumptions in the impairment tests for (a) the goodwill carrying values that are significant compared to the Group’s total goodwill and (b) for its portfolio of store cash-generating units.

-(b) While there is not a significant risk of an adjustment to the carrying amount of any one store cash-generating unit that would be material to the Group as a whole in the next financial year, the table below summarises the reasonably possible changes in each key assumption and its impact on the impairment of the Group’s entire portfolio of store cash-generating units, presented in aggregate due to the large number of individually immaterial store cash-generating units:
+(b) While there is not a significant risk of an adjustment to the carrying amount of any one store cash-generating unit that would be material to the Group as a whole in the next financial year, the table below summarises the reasonably possible changes in key assumptions which most impact the impairment of the Group’s entire portfolio of store cash-generating units, presented in aggregate due to the large number of individually immaterial store cash-generating units.
+For the probability-weighted cash flow scenarios, the impairment is most sensitive to the downside scenario relating to geopolitical and global supply issues (weighting 6.5%).
+Impairment is not highly sensitive to the climate or upside scenarios.
+The reasonably possible change below applies the corresponding change to the base scenario.

 Judgements and sources of estimation uncertainty (extract)